StratifyLabs/StratifyBlog/content/device/2023-02-01-From-cpp-to-rust.md

 let mut y: i32 = 10;
 ```

-In Rust, variables are dropped after last use.
+In Rust, variables are dropped after the last use.
 This means a variable can be re-declared in the same scope.

 ```rust
 //rust